 In the sunset of your life, when you look back at all that you have achieved, your greatest sense of fulfillment comes from the bold and extraordinary initiatives you took in your job, in your personal life, and above all, in your relationships.
 You refused to be an ordinary bleating sheep in a familiar herd grazing contentedly within the fences erected by others, or even by yourself.
 Your spirit soared to new limitless pastures that your inner eyes had espied beckoning you from a distant shore.

-If you resolutely decide that from today you will begin to break out of your ordinarily successful life and search for unexplored new frontiers in your professional and personal goals, then on this very day you have flapped your wings of aspiration and begun your ascend to the azure skies of your grand vision.
-And if you dont take your eyes of that distant shore, you are surely going to reach it sooner or later.
+If you resolutely decide that from today you will begin to break out of the secure mold of your ordinarily successful life and search for unexplored frontiers in your profession or business, then on this very day you have flapped your wings of aspiration and begun your ascend to the azure skies of your grand vision.
+And if you don’t take your eyes off that distant shore, you are surely going to reach it one day.

-Perhaps, if you are a business executive, or a professional, you can start by trying to implement something extraordinary in your organization – some novel concept, a smoother procedure, a more effective strategy, a new device, that no compeer of yours had the ingenuity to come up with, or, if e had, was daring enough to try so far.
-If you are a decisionmaker, perhaps you can stretch your vision still further to include some seemingly ludicrous projects – until the world gasps at the fruition of what they once thought was merely your eccentric dream.
+Perhaps, if you are a professional, you can start by trying to introduce something extraordinary in your organization – some novel concept, a smoother procedure, a more effective strategy, a new device, that no compeer of yours had the ingenuity to come up with, or, if e had, was daring enough to pursue its implementation.
+Perhaps, if you are an entrepreneur, you can stretch your original vision further to encompass some seemingly preposterous product or service – until the world gasps at the awesome fruition of what they once thought was merely your crazed pipe dream.

-By the way, for the sake of some odd men whose wings are clipped not because of a dearth of imagination but because of another reason – a marital one – I give below an insight from a renowned achiever of the fairer gender.
+By the way, there are some men whose wings are clipped not because of a dearth of lofty dreams in them, but because of the dearth of spunk in them.
 I came across this quote soon after I finished writing the preceding paragraph.
-It will give all our male readers a new perspective on why some of their male colleagues and compatriots live in mediocrity all their lives.
+Perhaps it may give my readers a new perspective on why some of their male colleagues and compatriots live in mediocrity all their lives.